Updated February 2020

 Rust-Oleum Deck Restore Update 2020

 Since the article was first originally published, we have had over 1600 comments from consumers who have used the Rust-Oleum Deck Restore and have had a poor experience with peeling and failure.
 If you have used Rust-Oleum Deck Restore please upload and post pictures of your exterior wood or deck.
 A short description of your experience would be helpful as well.
 This can be done in our comment area below.
 Feel free to also submit a Star Rating on the Rust-Oleum Deck Restore coating.

 Note: There has been a ruling on the Class Action Lawsuit as of March 6th, 2017:

-Even though they have lost this lawsuit, Rust-Oleum Deck Restore is still sold to unsuspecting consumers and has not been pulled from the shelves.
+Even though they have settled this lawsuit, Rust-Oleum Deck Restore is still sold to unsuspecting consumers and has not been pulled from the shelves.

 Rust-Oleum Deck Restore is a water-based, low odor product that is designed to mask the wood not allowing the wood grain to show.
 It is marketed as a thick paint product for wood decks that is outside of conventional restoration.